Localization

 Choosing an approach

-Approach 2: Single instance, multiple locales
+Single instance, multiple locales

-If you’ve chosen to use one instance for all locales, then you may need some help trying to get your data into Tweakwise.
-This chapter aims to answer questions you might have and provide you with some useful tips and tricks.
+If you need to use one instance for all locales, then you may need some help trying to get your data into Tweakwise.

 Categories